Keshavdulal/bscit-network-security-notes/bscit-ns-u1-intro.md

 ---
 ##Unit 1 - Introduction to Network Security
-Computer Security Concepts
+1. Computer Security Concepts
-The OSI Security Architecture
+1. The OSI Security Architecture
-Security Attacks
+    - Security Attacks
-Security Services
+    - Security Services
-Security Mechanisms
+    - Security Mechanisms
-A Model for Network Security
+1. A Model for Network Security

 ---
 # Computer Security Concepts

 ---
 # Computer Security Concepts
-A Definition of Computer Security
+1. A Definition of Computer Security
-CIA Triad
+1. CIA Triad
-The Challenges of Computer Security
+1. The Challenges of Computer Security

 ---
 # Definition - Computer Security
 *The protection afforded to an automated information system in order to attain the applicable objectives of preserving the integrity, availability, and confidentiality of information system resources (includes hardware, software, firmware, information data, and telecommunications).*
 - The NIST *Computer Security Handbook* [NIST95]

+---
+# Cryptography & Network Security (5th Edition)
+> by William Stallings & Prentice Hall

 ---
 #CIA TRIAD